 - RF after brine injection stage achieved 54.2 % that is comparable with the data published in past literature. - Additional amount of oil recovered by surfactant is 22 % that is a promising result for anionic-nonionic surfactants. - The shut-in of the system for spontaneous imbibition resulted in increased oil recovery that was demonstrated visually and by calculations.
 This fact correlates the wettability evaluation results obtained in section 4.3.2.
-This stage may be considered as an obligatory in future coreflooding tests design that aim to evaluate the wetting ability of a chemical composition or low-salinity water. - Recovery factor profiles obtained through two methods differ, but still provide a reliable data.
+Wetting ability evaluation - Recovery factor profiles obtained through two methods differ, but still provide a reliable data.